paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 ### 5. Metaphor Extraction

 This code is a work in progess.
-This step will be updated immediately after the code is functional and pushed to the repository.
+This step will be updated immediately after the code is functional (expected to be on the night of 07/25 or early the following morning) and pushed to the repository.

 ## Working research question:
 Between Renaissance and modern poetry, in what ways has the use of metaphor in poetry changed over time, and how can these changes be quantified and modeled by a computer program?